 What are the most effective grief treatments?

-Fortunately, much progress has been made in the last two decades in the treatment of people with mental illnesses, including grief.
-Although the exact treatment approach depends on the severity of grief a person is experiencing, one or a combination of the following therapies may be used for most anxiety disorders:
+Fortunately, much progress has been made in the last two decades in the treatment of grief.
+Although the exact treatment approach depends on the severity of grief a person is experiencing, one or a combination of the following therapies may be useful.

 - Medication:Certain antidepressant drugs and anti-anxiety medications are used to treat anxiety and depressive disorders associated with grief.
 Each individual should discuss with his or her doctor whether medications are recommended for his or her particular symptoms, and if so, which ones would be most suitable.